-The American Express Gold Rewards Card has long been considered one of Canada’s most iconic credit cards.
-However, it’s the American Express Cobalt Card that has received the lion’s share of attention since its launch in 2017, especially after undergoing significant positive changes in 2021.
+The American Express Gold Rewards Card has long been considered one of Canada’s most iconic credit cards; however, it’s the American Express Cobalt Card that has received the lion’s share of attention since its launch over seven years ago.

-The Cobalt is often considered the ultimate lifestyle card, popular among millennials thanks to its excellent category spending multipliers.
-Meanwhile, the Gold Rewards Card continues to posses known for providing a generous welcome bonus without a high annual fee.
+The Amex Cobalt Card is often considered the ultimate lifestyle card, popular among millennials thanks to its excellent category spending multipliers.
+Meanwhile, the Gold Rewards Card continues to be known for providing a generous welcome bonus without a particularly high annual fee.

-In this edition of Head-to-Head, we’ll pit the American Express Cobalt Card against the American Express Gold Rewards Card.
+In this edition of Head-to-Head, we’ll pit the American Express Cobalt Card against the American Express Gold Rewards Card to help guide your decision on which is best for your wallet.

 Card Basics